Water resources: Under river flow

 Throughout the course of a river, the total volume of water transported downstream will often be a combination of the visible free water flow together with a substantial contribution flowing through rocks and sediments that underlie the river and its floodplain called the hyporheic zone.
 For many rivers in large valleys, this unseen component of flow may greatly exceed the visible flow.
 The hyporheic zone often forms a dynamic interface between surface water and groundwater from aquifers, exchanging flow between rivers and aquifers that may be fully charged or depleted.
 This is especially significant in karst areas where pot-holes and underground rivers are common.

 Artificial sources of usable water

-There are several artificial sources of fresh water.
-One is treated wastewater (reclaimed water).
-Another is atmospheric water generators.
-Desalinated seawater is another important source.
+This refers to structured systems designed by humans for the collection, storage, treatment, and the convertion of water for human use.
+The purpose of this system is to help mitigate the shortage of water especially in regions where there is little to no rainfall or high demand of water.
+There are several artificial sources of fresh water; treated wastewater (reclaimed water), atmospheric water generators and Desalinated seawater.
+Other important sources includes: rainwater harvesting systems, wells, and boreholes, artificial recharge ponds, dams and reservoirs.
 It is important to consider the economic and environmental side effects of these technologies.